kamloiic/procrastinator-app/README.md

 ![Architecture](images/arch.png)

 All the procedure has been tested on Windows (and Mac) using
+- Docker
 - [Tanzu Kubernetes Grid](https://tanzu.vmware.com/kubernetes-grid) (vSphere with Tanzu)
 - [Contour](https://projectcontour.io)
+- Helm

 ## Setup the infrastructure